bspaans/python-mingus/doc/wiki/tutorialProgressions.rst

 Functions to Chords
 -------------------

-Remember the chord functions from [tutorialChords the chords tutorial]?
+Remember the chord functions from `the chords tutorial <tutorialChords>`_?
 As handy as they can be, they feel a bit clunky.
 For example: we want to take the I, IV and V7 chord in a couple of different keys: